BoneInscri/ics-pa/notes/PA_2.md

 ==XORI指令==

 ```
-00154513          	xori	a0,a0,1
+00154513          	xori	a0，a0，1
 ```

 ![image-20231113151814836](PA_2.assets/image-20231113151814836.png)

 ![image-20231113144801968](PA_2.assets/image-20231113144801968.png)

-ANDI, ORI, XORI are logical operations that perform bitwise AND, OR, and XOR on register rs1 and the sign-extended 12-bit immediate and place the result in rd.
+ANDI， ORI， XORI are logical operations that perform bitwise AND， OR， and XOR on register rs1 and the sign-extended 12-bit immediate and place the result in rd.

-Note, XORI rd, rs1, -1 performs a bitwise logical inversion of register rs1
+Note， XORI rd， rs1， -1 performs a bitwise logical inversion of register rs1

- **(assembler pseudo instruction NOT rd, rs).**
+ **(assembler pseudo instruction NOT rd， rs).**